1 Day Trip In Pontian, Johor

-Pontian Wholesale Fish Market is referred as the centre of the town.
+Pontian Wholesale Fish Market is referred to as the centre of the town.
 It is a bidding market rather than just a fish market.
 And in Malaysia, it is very rare to find a bidding market in town.

 The market is crowded early in the morning because the customers will come as early as they can to bid for the freshest fish.
-The special part about bidding session is that the customers can only whisper the price instead of shouting out.
-And the fish will eventually sold out to the highest bidder.
+The special part about the bidding session is that the customers can only whisper the price instead of shouting out.
+And the fish will eventually be sold out to the highest bidder.